 We used a novel combination of a lightweight stereo audio recorder (Olympus WS-832) and wearable photo camera (Narrative Clip 1) fitted with a fish-eye lens to track children’s interactions over the course of a 9–11-hour period at home in which the experimenter was not present.
 Ambulatory children wore both devices at once (see Figure 1) while other children wore the recorder in a onesie while their primary caregiver wore the camera on an elastic vest.
-The camera was set to take photos at 30-second intervals and was synchronized to the audio in post-processing to generate snapshot-linked audio We used these recordings to capture a wide range of the linguistic patterns children encounter as they participate in different activities over the course of their day (Greenwood, Thiemann-Bourque, Walker, Buzhardt, & Gilkerson, 2011; Catherine S. Tamis-LeMonda, Kuchirko, Luo, Escobar, & Bornstein, 2017).
+The camera was set to take photos at 30-second intervals and was synchronized to the audio in post-processing to generate snapshot-linked audio (see media post-processing scripts at: https://github.com/<retracted for review>).
+We used these recordings to capture a wide range of the linguistic patterns children encounter as they participate in different activities over the course of their day (Greenwood, Thiemann-Bourque, Walker, Buzhardt, & Gilkerson, 2011; Catherine S. Tamis-LeMonda, Kuchirko, Luo, Escobar, & Bornstein, 2017).

 Figure 1 The recording vest included an audio recorder in the front horizontal pocket and a camera with a fisheye lens on the shoulder strap.